huy310304/SAT-score-prediction/SAT_score_scratch/README.md

 ## Initial Model Exploration

-The initial phase of the project involved training a neural network model from scratch for SAT score prediction.
+The initial phase of the project involved training a neural network model from scratch using NumPy for SAT score prediction.
 The results and findings from this initial exploration phase are detailed below.

 <img src="../plotting_results/sat_regression_frame_plot.png" width="600"/>